Liga Premier de México: History

+Segunda División de México (1950–2017)

+Founded in 1950 as the second level division, it was one of the three divisions originally created for the Mexican football league system, along with the Primera División and Tercera División.
+The inaugural season had seven founding clubs: Irapuato, Morelia, Pachuca, Querétaro, Toluca, Zacatepec and Zamora.
 The champions of the 1993–94 Segunda División season was the last to be promoted to the Primera División.
-In 1994–95 season, the FMF created the Primera División A (renamed Ascenso MX in 2012) with 15 teams from the Segunda División, and all other teams remained in the league that continued to be called Segunda División but at the new third level of Mexican football.

-Each season has Segunda División teams divided into geographic zones with matches predominantly among the teams of that group.
-Each season had one tournament.
+In 1994–95 season, the FMF created the Primera División "A" as an intermediate league with 15 clubs from the Segunda División, and all other clubs remained in the league as the new third level division of Mexican football.
+Each season divided into groups by geographic location, with the matches predominantly among the clubs from the same group.

+From 1994, it became the third level division of Mexican football, after the creation of the Primera División "A" de México as an intermediate league between the Primera División and Segunda División, which was later abolished in 2019.
+However, it continued as the third level, after the creation of the Liga de Expansión MX in 2020 as the new intermediate league.
+Two short tournaments were played during two periods (1997–2018, 2021–2023), and also the 2024–25 season.

-In 2008, the FMF, with the approval of the chairmen of the clubs in the second and third levels, change the format of the league dividing the number of teams into two divisions, the Liga Premier and the Liga de Nuevos Talentos.
-Each of the new leagues was divided into geographic groups.
-The winning club could earn promotion to Primera División A, renamed Liga de Ascenso in 2009, provided their stadium and financial stability met the licensing requirements of Liga de Ascenso.
-From 2011 and 2016, no teams were relegated to Liga Premier, although Pumas Morelos was to be relegated in 2013 but they dissolved before they could play in the lower league.
-Promotion still occurred during these years provided the club was licensed to participate.
-In June 2016, Ascenso MX announced they would resume relegating teams.
-Since that year only Loros UdeC in 2017 and Murciélagos in 2018 were relegated from the upper level.
+In 2008, the FMF, with the approval of the chairmen of the clubs in the second and third levels, change the competition format dividing the league into two subdivisions (Liga Premier de Ascenso and Liga de Nuevos Talentos).
+The champions could earn promotion to Primera División "A", provided their stadium and financial stability met the licensing requirements of the second level division.
+From 2011 to 2016, no clubs were relegated to Liga Premier, promotion still occurred during these years provided the club was licensed to participate.
+In June 2016, Ascenso MX announced they would resume relegating clubs.
+Since that year only Loros UdeC in 2017 and Murciélagos in 2018 were relegated from the Ascenso MX.

+Liga Premier (2017–present)

+In June 2017, the league announced its rebranding as Liga Premier; its two subdivisions were also rebranded as Serie A and Serie B. In Serie A, clubs with the best infrastructure could continue to participate, while Serie B would be for clubs in sporting and economic development.

-In 2020, the Ascenso MX was abolished and replaced by a new league that was called Liga de Expansión MX, two Liga Premier teams were invited to the new category: Tepatitlán and Tlaxcala, teams who had won their promotion in 2016 and 2018 but were rejected in the second level for not meeting the requirements to participate.
-Since that year, the requirements to be admitted to the second level have been tightened, so only one team, Durango, could be promoted in 2022, although it only remained in the Liga de Expansión for one year.
-In 2024, another team achieved promotion to the Liga de Expansión, Tampico Madero, although it also obtained its place in the second level division as a guest team and not as a full member.
+In 2020, the Ascenso MX was replaced by Liga de Expansión MX, two clubs from the Segunda División were invited (Tepatitlán and Tlaxcala), both clubs won their promotion but were rejected in the second level for not meeting the requirements to participate.
+Since that year, the requirements to be admitted to the second level have been tightened, only three clubs were promoted in the following years, Durango in 2022, Jaiba Brava in 2024, Irapuato in 2025.